 221 S Palm Canyon Dr, Palm Springs, CA 92262, map

-Note: Unfortunately it looks like Ruddy’s didn’t make it through the pandemic.
-We’ll keep it here for now in case it reopens.
+Unfortunately it looks like Ruddy’s didn’t make it through the pandemic.

 Have you ever wanted to time travel?
 Unfortunately time machines still don’t exist as far as we know, but Jim Ruddy’s General Store Museum can take you back in time.
 The museum showcases pristine products from the 1930s in their original boxes and tins.